Configuring build steps

 The Moderne CLI detects build tools, produces a list of build “steps”, and executes each of those steps to produce LSTs.
 Any file parsed by a previous build step is skipped by its successors.

-In the default configuration, the CLI first looks for Maven build files, then Gradle, and then Bazel.
-The identification of one of those build tools in a repository causes others to be skipped.
+In the default configuration, the CLI first looks for Gradle build files, then Bazel, and then Maven.
 These external build tools are followed by a resource parsing step that scoops up any files that weren't parsed by the external build tool steps, because not every file in a repository is part of a source set under management by a build tool.
-For example, the top level README.md
+For example, the top level README.md in a repository is generally parsed by the resource parsing step because it isn't located in a place that it would be part of a source set defined by an external build tool.

 External build tool steps